 What ingredients are in traditional hummus?

-Traditional hummus typically includes chickpeas, tahini, olive oil, lemon juice, garlic, and salt.
-These ingredients blend together to create a creamy and flavorful dip that is beloved worldwide.
+Traditional hummus usually has chickpeas, tahini, olive oil, lemon juice, garlic and salt.
+These mix together to make a creamy dip loved by many.

 Can hummus be made in advance?